pulimeng/eToxPred/README.md

 If you find this tool is useful to you, please cite this paper:

+Limeng Pu, Misagh Naderi, Tairan Liu, Hsiao-Chun Wu, Supratik Mukhopadhyay, and Michal Brylinski. "eToxPred: A Machine Learning-Based Approach to Estimate the Yoxicity of Drug Candidates."

 # Prerequisites:
 1. Python 2.7+ or Python 3.5+